joseph: an upwardly mobile man

 Promise: “All depends on faith, everything is grace.” —Rm 4:16

-Praise: St. Joseph's faith and trust in God were blessed in ways unimaginable: he was allowed to be the spouse of the sinless Mary and the protector of the Son of God.
+Praise: St. Joseph’s faith and trust in God were blessed in ways unimaginable: He was chosen to be the spouse of the sinless Virgin Mary and the protector of the Son of God.

 Reference: (This teaching was submitted by a member of our editorial team.)